-The Proton Driven Plasma Wakefield Acceleration Experiment (AWAKE) is an accelerator R&D project based at CERN.
+The Advanced Proton Driven Plasma Wakefield Acceleration Experiment (AWAKE) is an accelerator R&D project based at CERN.
 It is a proof-of-principle experiment investigating the use of plasma wakefields driven by a proton bunch to accelerate charged particles.

 A plasma wakefield is a type of wave generated by particles travelling through a plasma.
-AWAKE will send proton beams through plasma cells to generate these fields.
+AWAKE sends proton beams through plasma cells to generate these fields.
 By harnessing wakefields, physicists may be able to produce accelerator gradients hundreds of times higher than those achieved in current radiofrequency cavities.
 This would allow future colliders to achieve higher energies over shorter distances than is possible today.

-AWAKE is an international scientific collaboration made up of 14 institutes and involving over 50 engineers and physicists (April 2014).
+AWAKE is an international scientific collaboration made up of 16 institutes and involving over 80 engineers and physicists (November 2017).